 Dear Students, Parent(s)/Guardian(s):

-An end date for remote learning was not provided by the Ministry but instead a commitment to monitor case counts in the community before committing to a reopening date.
-This decision is a proactive measure by the Government of Ontario to support the health and well-being of Ontarians.
+This decision is a proactive measure by the Government of Ontario to support the health and well-being of Ontarians due to the COVID-19 pandemic.
 The health and safety of our students and staff is a top priority for the LKDSB.

-The LKDSB continues to gather information and will follow directions from the Ministry of Education, local and provincial public health officials.
+The LKDSB continues to gather information and will follow directions from the Ministry of Education and local and provincial public health officials.

-- The LKDSB will continue to take direction from the Ministry of Education and local and provincial Medical Officers of Health.
+LKDSB continues to take direction from the Ministry of Education and local and provincial Medical Officers of Health.

 Information regarding children's mental health